oliviermirat/MyAIGuide/README.md

 # Notebooks

-The notebooks are analyzed together with Olivier and CorrelAid-Paris (Liubov Tupikina, Franziska)
+The notebooks are analyzed together with Olivier Mirat and CorrelAid-Paris (Liubov Tupikina).
+More data can be collected on the webstie http://www.monstermizer.com/